coreos/ignition/docs/configuration-v3_2_experimental.md

+---
+layout: default
+title: Config Spec v3.2.0-experimental
+parent: Configuration specifications
+nav_order: 3
+---

-# Configuration Specification v3.2.0-experimental #
+# Configuration Specification v3.2.0-experimental

 _NOTE_: This pre-release version of the specification is experimental and is subject to change without notice or regard to backward compatibility.